The Effects of Data Quality on Machine Learning Performance on Tabular Data: Results

-\stitle{Completeness.} Our intuition was that compromising the completeness of the training data in Scenario~1 leads to classifiers that are more and more biased towards the imputed placeholder values due to their sheer number.\PaperLong{\ The first row in Figure~\ref{fig:classification-results-all-completeness}}\PaperShort{\ However, the results} show a surprisingly limited decline in $F_1$, suggesting that the models are affected but not biased.
-The only exception is the SVM model on \textsf{Telco}, which drops drastically in performance once we pollute more than half the dataset, as we see in Figure~\ref{fig:classification-results-all-completeness-1-telco}. \PaperLong{ } In contrast, in Scenario~2\PaperShort{\ (Figure~\ref{fig:classification-results-all-completeness-2-telco})}\PaperLong{\ (shown in the second row in Figure~\ref{fig:classification-results-all-completeness})}, the degradation in prediction performance is faster and ends below the performance of the majority class baseline.
-Comparing the results of Scenario~3 to the other scenarios\PaperLong{\ in Figure~\ref{fig:classification-results-all-completeness}}, we notice that the risk of classifying incomplete serving data seems to be less if the training has already been carried out on incomplete data.
+\stitle{Completeness} Our intuition was that compromising the completeness of the training data in Scenario~1 leads to classifiers that are increasingly biased towards the imputed placeholder values due to their sheer number. \PaperLong{The first row in Figure~\ref{fig:classification-results-all-completeness}}\PaperShort{However, the results} show a surprisingly limited decline in the $F_1$-score, suggesting that the models are affected but not biased.
+The only exceptions on \textsf{Telco} are the SVM model, which drops drastically in performance once more than half the dataset is polluted, and the GB model, which also shows a significant performance drop after a pollution level of 80\%, as \PaperShort{Figure~\ref{fig:classification-results-all-completeness-1-telco}}\PaperLong{ } shows.
+In contrast, in Scenario~2\PaperShort{(see Figure~\ref{fig:classification-results-all-completeness-2-telco})}\PaperLong{(shown in the second row in Figure~\ref{fig:classification-results-all-completeness})}, the degradation in prediction performance is faster and ends below the performance of the majority class baseline.

+Comparing the results of Scenario~3 to the other scenarios\PaperLong{in Figure~\ref{fig:classification-results-all-completeness}}, we notice for all datasets that the risk of classifying incomplete test data seems to be less if the training has already been carried out on incomplete data.